Royal Shipyards of Seville: Transformations and destruction

 The Shipyards in the Plan of Olavide of 1771.
 They indicate, from left to right, the Real Maestranza de Artillería de Sevilla (156), the Hospital de la Caridad (139), the Customs (154) and a wool warehouse (155).

 Throughout their history, the Royal Shipyards have undergone important transformations.
 At present, only seven of the seventeen original naves remain standing.

-The first major architectural intervention took place in the year 1641 CE, with the construction of Hospital de la Caridad and its church, occupying five of the naves, whose arches can still be glimpsed today.
+The first major architectural intervention took place in the year 1641, with the construction of Hospital de la Caridad and its church, occupying five of the naves, whose arches can still be glimpsed today.

-In 1719 CE, the government ordered that five naves be used to store artillery material, a function that had been carried out by the shipyards since 1587 CE.
-In 1762 CE, a major reform of the Artillery Corps began.
+In 1719, the government ordered that five naves be used to store artillery material, a function that had been carried out by the shipyards since 1587 CE.
+In 1762, a major reform of the Artillery Corps began.
 Over the years, the Real Maestranza de Artillería de Sevilla moved a large warehouse of carriages and accoutrements to the shipyards, further expanding the capacity of the workshops, and annexing two more naves (for a total of seven) that the Army would occupy until the 20th century.
 In 1782 CE, the Maestranzas of Cádiz and Málaga merged into the one in Seville, leaving it as the sole supplier for all of Andalusia and Extremadura and, one year later, also for the Indias.
 The merger led to a new architectural operation that transformed part of the building and raised the current façade.

-Apart from the construction of Hospital de la Caridad in the 17th century, the rest of the structure of the original building survived completely until 1945 CE, when five of the buildings were demolished to make room for the construction of the current building of the Treasury Delegation.
+Apart from the construction of Hospital de la Caridad in the 17th century, the rest of the structure of the original building survived completely until 1945, when five of the buildings were demolished to make room for the construction of the current building of the Treasury Delegation.

 The Shipyards of Seville have been declared Bien de Interés Cultural and cataloged as Monumento Nacional since 1969.
 In 1993 they became property of the Junta de Andalucía.
 In 2009, the Board assigned the building to the La Caixa financial entity for a period of 75 years in order to build a cultural dissemination center called CaixaForum Sevilla.
 At the end of 2012, La Caixa announced that it would build the Caixaforum in another part of the city, which sparked a conflict with the Junta de Andalucía.
 The debate concluded with an agreement whereby the financial institution would invest 10 million euros in another cultural project other than the shipyards.